-To be clear, gadflies can create shareholder value as initiators of value maximizing governance changes, but it does not necessarily follow that their activity never generates net negative costs for target companies.
-While most shareholder proposals gadflies submit address major governance issues, some proposals are less momentous and reflect the ease by which one can submit them.
-An important indication as to the desirability of gadflies' activity is the level of support that their shareholder proposals receive.
-When gadflies submit a shareholder proposal on an esoteric topic that barely interests other shareholders, or when their proposals receive low rates of support, the costs related to that proposal would constitute, in our view, a waste of corporate resources.
+To be clear, when initiating value-enhancing governance changes, gadflies can create shareholder value; however, their activities can also generate negative costs for target companies.
+While most shareholder proposals that gadflies submit address major governance issues, some proposals are less momentous and reflect the ease with which one can submit them.
+An important indicator of the benefits of gadflies’ activity is the level of support that their shareholder proposals receive.
+When gadflies submit a shareholder proposal on an esoteric topic that barely interests other shareholders, or when their proposals receive low levels of support, the costs related to that proposal would, in our view, constitute a waste of corporate resources.
 Since the submission of shareholder proposals involves significant discretion, when gadflies exercise bad judgment in the selection of proposals, their activity could prove more costly than beneficial.

-We provide extensive evidence on the level of support for various proposals submitted by gadflies in the previous Part.
-As we have shown, a large fraction of the proposals that received a majority of shareholder support were filed by gadflies.
-However, some of their proposals also received low shareholder support throughout the years.
-For example, we found that gadflies submitted 366 shareholder proposals unrelated to shareholder rights or takeover defenses, and only nine of these proposals eventually passed, with the vast majority of them receiving low support rates because they are related to topics that do not generate large consensus among investors.
-The submission of these proposals (or at least some of them) may indeed constitute a waste of corporate resources.
+In the previous Part, we provided extensive evidence about the level of support for various proposals submitted by gadflies.
+As we have shown, a large proportion of the proposals that received a majority of shareholder support were filed by gadflies.
+However, some gadfly proposals have also received low shareholder support throughout the years.
+For example, we found that gadflies submitted 366 shareholder proposals unrelated to shareholder rights or takeover defenses, and only nine of these proposals eventually passed, with the vast majority of them receiving low support rates because they were related to topics that do not generate significant consensus among investors.
+The submission of these proposals, or at least some of them, may indeed constitute a waste of corporate resources.

-Gadflies' traits discussed above exacerbate this waste.
+Gadflies’ traits discussed above exacerbate this waste.
 Their reluctance to comply with professional norms reduces the likelihood of a settlement with management.
-Their lack of sophisticated advisors and staff available to institutional investors increases the risk of making strategic or factual mistakes that lead to the exclusions of their proposals, undermine their credibility, or hinders their viability.
-Indeed, some companies that filed lawsuits against Chevedden argued that the sheer volume of his proposals causes him to make factual errors in supporting statements that should disqualify many of his submissions.
+Their lack of sophisticated advisors and staff, which institutional investors do enjoy, increases the risk of making strategic or factual mistakes that may lead to the exclusions of their proposals, undermine their credibility, or hinder their viability.
+Indeed, some companies that filed lawsuits against Chevedden argued that the sheer volume of his proposals caused him to make factual errors in supporting statements that should disqualify many of his submissions.

 Backlash

 Gadflies are currently under attack.
-As they gained traction, public corporations and their managers and lobbyists began to recognize them as a force within corporate governance arena and push back against them.
+As gadflies have gained traction, public corporations and their managers and lobbyists have begun to recognize them as a force within corporate governance arena and to push back against them.
 This backlash is conducted through a number of channels: regulators, courts, and the SEC.
-This response is major threat to the existing corporate governance ecosystem, which relies on the ability of gadflies to submit governance-related shareholder proposals.
+This response poses a major threat to the existing corporate governance ecosystem, which relies on the ability of gadflies to submit governance-related shareholder proposals.

 Regulatory Backlash

-The ability of shareholders with a relatively small investment in the company to submit shareholder proposals has been the subject of controversy and has recently generated calls for change.
-The U.S. Chamber of Commerce, one of the largest business-oriented lobbying groups in the United States, has waged a campaign against the submission of shareholder proposals by individuals, calling them "zombie proposals" and arguing that "[i]t is time to enact real shareholder proposal reform to bring an end to these zombies, for good.”
-In a white paper published in 2017, the U.S. Chamber of Commerce argued that a "reform of the shareholder proposal process is an incremental but important step toward tilting the scales back in favor of the majority of public company investors" and that "Rule 14a-8 reform is long overdue."
+The ability of shareholders with a relatively small investment in a company to submit shareholder proposals has long been the subject of controversy and has recently generated calls for change.
+The U.S. Chamber of Commerce, one of the largest business-oriented lobbying groups in the United States, has waged a campaign against the submission of shareholder proposals by individuals, calling them “zombie proposals” and arguing that “[i]t is time to enact real shareholder proposal reform to bring an end to these zombies, for good.”
+In a white paper published in 2017, the U.S. Chamber of Commerce argued that a “reform of the shareholder proposal process is an incremental but important step toward tilting the scales back in favor of the majority of public company investors” and that “Rule 14a-8 reform is long overdue.”